Mattral/SimulatedSelf/README.md

 ## ✦ License & credit

-Built and maintained by **Min Htet Myet** — ML Engineer, MLOps practitioner, Local Chapter Lead at Omdena Myanmar, NASA Virtual Guest alum.
+Built and maintained by **Min Htet Myet** — ML Engineer, MLOps practitioner.

 Released under the MIT License.
 See [`LICENSE`](LICENSE) for details.